1. Galactic Astrophysics Group

 Adding users is easily done by

-$ sudo useradd NEW_USERNAME
+$ sudo adduser NEW_USERNAME

+which will ask for a new password which you can create using a service like RANDOM.ORG.
 This password should be immediately changed by the new user.
 Make a scratch directory and change the ownership to the new user with

 $ sudo chown -R NEW_USERNAME NEW_USERNAME